Welcome to ROOSTERGNN Academy!

 It is highly recommended that students consult updated Cuba guidebooks and/or the consulates or embassies in their respective countries for additional travel information.

 ROOSTERGNN Academy follows a rigorous selection process for all programs, including an interview for every candidate.
 Once a student has been accepted by ROOSTERGNN, he/she will have seventy-two (72) business hours to pay a five-hundred (500) deposit.
-The rest of the tuition fee must be paid within ten (10) business days after having been selected.
+There are payment plans available for the rest of the tuition fee payment for both the Cuba and Madrid program.

 Tuition fees should be paid via bank transfer or cash deposit into a bank account that will be provided to selected candidates on the Enrollment Confirmation Form.
 ROOSTERGNN Academy is legally represented by ARXALIA FACMAN S.L., Calle Juan Bravo 58-60, 28006 Madrid, Spain, with tax number CIF B-85232023.
 ARXALIA FACMAN S.L. handles all of our accounting, management and legal issues.
 Payments will be made to a bank account by ARXALIA FACMAN S.L.
 Once accepted, each student will receive a unique internal reference number so that payments can be tracked correctly.